 A study of vivid contrasts between the Australian Outback and Great Barrier Reef.
 From the “age of dinosaurs” to a celebration of outback heritage at The Australian Stockman’s Hall of Fame.
 Guided walks in Salvator Rosa and Carnarvon Gorge in the Central Highlands.
 Day visits to the coral cay and gardens of Lady Musgrave Island and the world’s largest sand island, Fraser Island – 13 days, departs Longreach, concludes Brisbane.

-Single Supplement AUD$995.
+Single Supplement AUD$955.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

 Have you completed this tour?
 Click here to submit a review!

 Pre departure administration, meet ‘n greet and tour briefings in Longreach on the first day of your tour or the afternoon before.
 The tour may be conducted in reverse with pre-tour activities in Brisbane.

 Guests usually arrive in Longreach on a Qantas flight from Brisbane early to mid morning (subject to airline programs).
 You will be greeted at the airport and transferred to our tour briefing venue.
 You’ll then travel west to the outback township of Winton and accommodation for the night, taking the rest of the day to enjoy the sights of this genuine country town.